TeamNoContest/Resonance/README.md

 * **Movement** - Left analog stick
 * **Unit Spawning** - Right bumper + (A, B, or X) button
 * **Select** - A button

+# Asset Credits:
+* **Models**
+	* The current unit models were created by JDCAce.
+* **Sounds**
+	* The current squad command audio files were created by JDCAce.
+* **Music**
+	* "Thumper" and "Cool" background music tracks are a part of Midnight Cassette System and can be downloaded for free at [their website](http://mcs.franknora.com/ "Midnight Cassette System Open Source Music").
+It's available under the Creative Commons Zero license, which can be read [here](http://creativecommons.org/publicdomain/zero/1.0/ "The Creative Commons Zero license").